Complementary and Alternative Medicine

 CBD is an active ingredient in cannabis (marijuana).
 It is also derived from hemp, which is a closely related plant to marijuana.
 Although CBD is a component of marijuana, it does not cause a “high.”9

-The CBD-based drug EpidiolexⓇ (cannabidiol) is approved by the FDA to treat 2 epilepsy disorders.
+The CBD-based drug EpidiolexⓇ (cannabidiol) is approved by the FDA to treat seizures associated with three different conditions.
 Clinical research has investigated CBD to treat anxiety and pain.
 CBD may reduce pain for people with SMA.
 However, there is not yet any clinical evidence of this.
 As of now, the FDA considers CBD a dietary supplement.
 This means it does not regulate the safety or purity of CBD.9,10

 The current laws surrounding CBD are also confusing.
 However, CBD is still available in most parts of the United States.
 Experts expect its legality and availability to increase.9